 - Your employer may have grounds to terminate your employment.

 - You may lose your professional license: nursing, teacher, doctor, etc.

-Contact a Domestic Violence Attorney in Freedom today to understand the penalties you are facing and to find out what we can do for you.
+Contact a Domestic Violence Defense Lawyer in Freedom today to understand the penalties you are facing and to find out what we can do for you.